aer0ss/aerofs/docs/requirements/audit_requirements.md

 Events related to the creation, management, and roles of users.

+ - `user.account.request (email)` : Request a signup code for email address.

- - User sends an AeroFS invitation to an email address.
+ - `user.org.invite (inviter, invitee, organization)` : User sends an AeroFS invitation to an email address.

+ - `user.org.accept (user, previous_org, new_org)` : User accepts an organization invite

+ - `user.org.remove (admin_user, target_user, organization)` : User is removed from an organization (not currently possible in private cloud).

- - User signs up for AeroFS account.
+ - `user.org.signup (user, first_name, last_name, organization)` : User signs up from invitation.

+ - `user.org.provision (user, authority)` : Auto-provisioned user signed in to AeroFS for the first time. `authority` is the type of the identity-authenticating authority.

- - User promoted to organization admin, or demoted to normal user.
+ - `user.org.permissions (admin_user, target_user, new_level)` : User permission level changed (promoted to organization admin or demoted to normal user).

- - User requests password reset email.
+ - `user.password.reset.request (user)` : User requests password reset email.

- - User resets password.
+ - `user.password.reset (user)` : User resets password.

- - Web signin (User, source address)
+ - `user.password.change (user)` : User changes password.

+ - `user.signin (user, authority)` : User signed in to the AeroFS Appliance. `authority` indicates which identity-authentication type was used; it will be one of "Credential", "LDAP", or "OpenId" depending on the appliance configuration and user account type.

- - Received invalid credential information
+ - `user.password.error (user)` : Received invalid credential information

 ##### Sharing

 Events related to folder sharing in AeroFS.

- - User sends a share invitation to an internal or external user (Inviter, Invitee, Share, Role)
+ - `folder.invite (folder, sharer, target, role)` : User sends a share invitation to an internal or external user

- - User accepts a share invitation (User, Share, Inviter, Role)
+ - `folder.join (folder, user, user_type {external | internal})` : User accepts a share invitation

- - Shared-folder owner changes a User's role for a folder  (Admin, Target, Share, Old Role, New Role)
+ - `folder.permission.update (admin_user, target_user, old_role, new_role, folder)` : Shared-folder owner changes a User's role for a folder

+ - `folder.leave (user, folder)` : User leaves shared folder

- - User leaves/removed from a shared folder (Admin, User, Share, Role)
+ - `folder.permission.delete (admin_user, target_user, folder)` : User is removed from a shared folder (Admin, User, Share, Role)

 ##### Device Management

-Events related to device certification
+Events related to device certification and decomissioning.

- - Request access code for mobile device (User, Mobile device id)
+ - `device.mobile.code (user, timeout)` : Request a one-time access code for authenticating a mobile device.

- - Mobile device authentication occurs (User, Mobile device id)

- - New device certification (Device ID, User)

- - Device recertification (Device ID, User)
+ - `device.mobile.authenticate (user, device)` : User authenticates a mobile device using a one-time access code.

+ - `device.certify (user, device_id, device_type, os_family, os_name, device_name)` : A new device successfully certified with AeroFS.
+Device certification requires User privilege, and will be associated with that User. `device_type` will be one of "Desktop Client", "Team Server", or "Mobile App".
+Some fields may not be populated for mobile devices.

+ - `device.recertify (user, device, device_type)` : Device recertification.
+Device_type is "Team Server" or "Desktop"

- - Device is unlinked (Admin, Owner, Device ID)
+ - `device.unlink (admin_user, device, owner)` : Device "device" owned by "owner" is unlinked by user "admin_user".

- - Device is remote-erased by an admin (Admin, Owner, Device ID)
+ - `device.erase (admin_user, device, owner)` : Device "device" owned by "owner" is remote-erased by user "admin_user".

- - Received invalid certificate information from a device.
+ - `device.mobile.error (user)` : Tried to authorize a mobile device with an invalid device authorization code.